Miriam Chaszczewacki: Life

-Miriam's mother Sarah Lavit Zelber, born to a Hassidic family was a kindergarten teacher and a public figure.
-Miriam's father David was born in Ukraine.
-He opened a Jewish school in Radomsko where he taught Hebrew.
-This school was later active in the ghetto.
 Miriam's brother Nahum was born in 1929.
-Miriam was a 15-year-old gymnasium student and a member of a Zionist youth movement when the war began.
-She is described as a gentle, sensitive, intelligent and talented girl who studied Hebrew in her father's school.
+Miriam graduated from a state primary school and was a 15-year-old gymnasium student and a member of a Zionist youth movement when the war began.
+She is described as a gentle, sensitive, intelligent and talented girl; she was advanced in her Hebrew studies.
 In another testimony, she is described as a shy, romantic and dreamy teenager.